Most, if not all animal lovers abhor the fur trade industry and wouldn’t dream of wearing a fur coat or any item of clothing with fur trim.

 In their Field Guide to Telling Animal Fur from Fake Fur, they provide several tips on how to assess whether fur is fake or whether it originated from a hapless animal that suffered unbelievable pain and trauma before it adorned the garment you are about to purchase.

 - Part the fur and check the base of the fur to see whether it consists of animal skin, a sure sign it is animal fur.
 Faux fur will usually have a threaded base from which the hairs of the ‘fur’ emerge.

-- If you own the garment, remove a few hairs from the garment and burn with a cigarette lighter, taking care not to set the garment, yourself, or anything nearby alight.
+- If you own the garment, remove a few hairs from the garment and burn it with a cigarette lighter, taking care not to set the garment, yourself, or anything nearby alight.
 When burnt, animal hair smells like burning human hair, while synthetic hair does not.

-- Check the ends of the hairs to see if they taper; if they do they you can be assured that they come from an animal, as to date fake hairs are not manufactured with tapered ends.
+- Check the ends of the hairs to see if they taper; if they do you can be assured that they come from an animal, as to date fake hairs are not manufactured with tapered ends.
 However, if they do not taper, they may still have come from an animal that was sheared or plucked.

 Generally speaking, no. Angora rabbits are often subjected to painful and unnecessary mutilations in order to harvest their wool, which makes their production decidedly unethical.